Terms of Sales

 - is exempt from providing proof of the existence of the lack of conformity of the goods during the twenty-four months following delivery of the goods, except for second-hand goods.

-Reminder of the applicable legal provisions :
+Reminder of applicable legal provisions :

 14.3.
 Implementation of a guarantee

-To benefit from a warranty for a Product purchased from the Merchant, the Customer must contact the Merchant using the electronic or postal contact details provided in the “Customer Service” section, or go directly to the Merchant’s store at the address indicated.
+To benefit from a warranty for a Product purchased from the Merchant, the Customer must contact the Merchant using the electronic or postal contact details listed in the "Customer Service" section, or go directly to the Merchant's store at the address indicated.

-- the number of the Order concerned;
+- the relevant Order number;

 15. Behavior to adopt in all circumstances

-The Parties undertake in particular, without this list being exhaustive, to:
+The Parties undertake, in particular, without this list being exhaustive, to:

 - not to send unsolicited messages ("spamming");

-16. Liability / Force Majeure
+16. Liability / Force majeure

 17. Personal data

-The Merchants' privacy policy can be viewed at the following address : https://www.chocolats-pralus.com/pages/politique-de-confidentialite.
+The Merchants' privacy policy can be viewed at the following address: https://www.chocolats-pralus.com/pages/politique-de-confidentialite.

 The Buyer also has the right to contact the competent authority responsible for the protection of personal data (in France, the CNIL, www.cnil.fr ).